 - R = Reframing to the positive.
 Reframing is saying the exact same idea but using positive words instead of negative words.
 For example, instead of saying, “I hate when people interrupt me,” you might say, “I really like it when people let me finish my thought.
 This can also work with self-conflict and the thoughts in your head.
 You may be saying to yourself, “I don’t want to let anyone down.”
 Try reframing this to the positive by saying, “It is okay to say “no.”

 #8 Ask Questions

 Asking questions demonstrates interest in the other person.
 It also shows a desire to learn about the other person and what they believe.
-The questions should be based off of elaboration – “Would you please elaborate?”
+The questions should be based on elaboration – “Would you please elaborate?”
 An example would be, I’m curious why you believe that?”

-Looking for WONDERFUL Tips how to successful friendships?
+Looking for WONDERFUL tips on how to have successful friendships?
 Check out my article “7 Keys to Successful Women Friendships.”

 Resources to Check Out